-Eval Evaluation Table: PI 2.3.2 The fis hery has in place precautionary management strategies designed to: Meet national and international requirements; PI 2.3.2 • Ensure the fishery does not pose a risk of serious harm to ETP species; Ensure the fishery does not hinder recovery of ETP species; and Minimise mortality of ETP species.
+The fis hery has in place precautionary management strategies designed to: Meet national and international requirements; PI 2.3.2 • Ensure the fishery does not pose a risk of serious harm to ETP species; • Ensure the fishery does not hinder recovery of ETP species; and ٠ Minimise mortality of ETP species.
 SG Issue Met?
-(Y/N) Justification/Rationale 60 а Y There are measures in place that minimise mortality, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
-The UoC fleet employs various measures to minimise by-catch: the trawls have a mesh size of 125-128 mm; much of the fishery takes place within Norwegian waters, where discarding of commercial species is prohibited; and Kutterfisch's "Stopp Discard" project has eliminated discarding from this fleet.
-As a consequence, the fishery's operation is very selective for the target species (saithe: >90% of the catch) and the by-catch is minimal.
-These measures are co-incidentally expected to be highly likely to achieve national and international requirements for the protection of ETP species. b Y The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar fisheries/species).
-Data from 32 observer trips over the previous period of certification (2007-12) show a very low level of incidental capture of ETP species in this fishery and it appears, therefore, that these measures do work.
+(Y/N) Justification/Rationale 60 a Y There are measures in place that minimise mortality, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
+The UoC fleet employs various measures to minimise by-catch: the trawls have a mesh size of 125-128 mm; much of the fishery takes place within Norwegian waters, Discard" project has eliminated discarding from this fleet.
+As a consequence the fishery's operation is very selective for the target species (saithe: >90% of the catch) and the by-catch is minimal.
+These measures are co-incidentally expected to be highly likely to achieve national and international requirements for the protection of ETP species. b Y The measures are considered likely to work, based on plausible argument (e.g., Data from 32 observer trips over the previous period of certification (2007-12) show a very low level of incidental capture of ETP species in this fishery and it appears therefore, that these measures do work.
 80 a Y There is a strategy in place for managing the fishery's impact on ETP species, including measures to minimise mortality, that is designed to be highly likely to achieve national and international requirements for the protection of ETP species.
-The UoC fleet employs a strategy to minimise by-catch: large mesh size; targeted fishing on saithe and elimination of discarding.
-As a consequence, the fishery's operation is very selective for the target species (saithe: >90% of catch) and the design of these measures is co-incidentally expected to be highly likely to achieve national and international requirements for the protection of ETP species.
+The UoC fleet employs a strategy to minimise by-catch: large mesh size; targeted fishing on sathe and elimination of discarding.
+As a consequence, the fishery's operation is very selective for the target species (south) and the design of these measures is co-incidentally expected to be highly likely to achieve national and international requirements for the protection of ETP species.
 In addition to the client's actions, there is legislation in place to protect ETP species throughout EU and Norwegian waters which acts to discourage capture and / or disturbance of these species by fishing activities. b Y There is an objective basis for confidence that the strategy will work, based on information directly about the fishery and/or the species involved.
 See SG60(b) с Y There is evidence that the strategy is being implemented successfully.
 Data from 32 observer trips over the previous period of certification (2007-12) show a very low level of incidental capture of ETP species in this fishery, and vTI scientists have confirmed that they have no records of capture of cetaceans, marine birds or other marine mammals in the saithe trawl fishery.
-It appears, therefore, that the strategy is being implemented successfully.
-100 a N There is a comprehensive strategy in place for managing the fishery's impact on ETP species, including measures to minimise mortality that is designed to achieve above national and international requirements for the protection of ETP species.
+It appears, therefore, that the 100 No T strategy is being implemented successfully.
+100 a IN There is a comprehensive strategy in place for managing the fishery's impact on ETP species, including measures to minimize mortality that is designed to achieve above national and international requirements for the protection of FTP species L 1 1 aso, changing and international requirements for the protection of Err species.

-Document: MSC Full Assessment Reporting Template V1.2 page 95 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 95 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03